-- (1) Includes the total wages and fees incurred for the CEO, CFO, Corporate Secretary (Toronto), the COO and Country Director (DR): - (2) These wages and fees are classified as exploration and evaluation expenditures on the statement of loss and comprehensive loss.
+- (1) Includes the corporate management fees incurred for the CEO, CFO, and Corporate Secretary (Toronto). - (2) Certain corporate and technical fees (part CEO, V.P.
+Exploration, and COO) are classified as exploration and evaluation expenditures on the statement of loss and comprehensive loss.